post-image

 Port Chicago Sailor Freddie Meeks

-A growing chorus of Americans believe our nation owes the sailors a debt of gratitude for drawing attention to issues of racial inequality within the Navy and American society at large.
+A growing chorus of Americans believe our nation owes the Port Chicago Sailors a debt of gratitude for their critical role in winnning the war and for drawing attention to issues of racial inequality within the Navy and American society at large.

 In 2021, the East Bay Regional Park District, the largest park district in the country, named a regional park in honor of Thurgood Marshall and the Port Chicago 50.
 The 2,540-acre Thurgood Marshall Regional Park - Home of the Port Chicago 50 in Concord, California will teach of the Port Chicago 50's courage and how their act of protest, and Marshall's public appeal campaign, forever changed our country for the better.